kolacx/receptor/README.md

 To see all tables follow by http://localhost:8081/db/receptor url after init_db.sh (read below)

-All requests and responses write at logs docs (Enabled after first /events)
+All requests and responses write at logs docs (Enabled after first /event)

-All printing logs available by docker logs
+All logs are available by docker logs
 ```sh
 docker logs -f receptor-backend
 ```
-Services url
+Service urls
 - http://localhost:8000/ping-post
 - http://localhost:8000/ping-get